ringerc/carvel/site/content/kapp/docs/develop/faq.md

 ## How can I get kapp to skip waiting on some resources?

 kapp allows to control waiting behavior per resource via [resource annotations](apply-waiting.md#controlling-waiting-via-resource-annotations).
 When used, the resource will be applied to the cluster, but will not wait to reconcile.

+---
+## Why does kapp add `kapp.k14s.io/app` labels to my resources?

+`kapp` adds a `kapp.k14s.io/app` label to keep track of which app resources are part of.
+This can cause issues in situations where controllers or custom resources are used to deploy resources, as it may result in mismatches between selectors and the resources selected, e.g. a service selector not matching any pods.

+The behaviour can be [disabled on a per-resource basis](https://carvel.dev/kapp/docs/v0.46.0/config/#labelscopingrules), or globally with the CLI flag `--default-label-scoping-rules=false`.

+---
+## Does kapp support templating or variable substitution?

+No, `kapp` has no built-in support for templating, substitutions, or other manifest transformations.
+Use a manifest generation and templating tool like [`ytt`](https://carvel.dev/ytt/) or [`kustomize`](https://kustomize.io/) to provide input into `kapp`.